A Generalized Hasegawa-Mima Equation in Curved Magnetic Fields: Abstract

 \section{Abstract}

-We derive a model equation describing electrostatic plasma turbulence in general (inhomogeneous and curved) magnetic fields by analysing the effect of curved geometry on the polarization drift.
-The derived nonlinear equation generalizes the Hasegawa-Mima equation governing drift wave turbulence in a straight homogeneous magnetic field.
+We derive a model equation describing electrostatic plasma turbulence in general (inhomogeneous and curved) magnetic fields by analysing the effect of curved geometry on the ion fluid polarization drift velocity.
+The derived nonlinear equation generalizes the Hasegawa-Mima equation governing drift wave turbulence in a straight homogeneous magnetic field, and may serve as a toy model for the description of turbulent systems such as the core of H-mode plasmas.
+The equation is most appropriate for configurations with a small ExB drift velocity divergence, or a mild spatial change in ExB drift velocity.
 We identify the conserved energy of the system, and obtain conditions on magnetic field topology for conservation of generalized enstrophy.
-We further show how self-organized steady turbulent states are modified by the curvature of the magnetic field through numerical examples.
+Through numerical examples, we further show how the curvature of the magnetic field reshapes self-organized steady turbulent states.